VishalGautaam/Generated-QR-Code-in-Python/README.md

 # Generated-QR-Code-in-Python

+Title: QR Code Generator for LinkedIn Profile

+Description:
-Developed a Python script in Jupyter Notebook to generate QR codes for diverse data types including URLs, text, and contact information.
-Enhanced efficiency by automating the QR code creation process, facilitating applications such as marketing campaigns, inventory tracking, and event registrations.
+Built a QR code generator in Python, implemented in a Jupyter Notebook, to create QR codes for different data types including URLs, text, and contact information.
+Enhanced efficiency by automating QR code creation, enabling easy sharing of LinkedIn profiles.
+This tool facilitates networking and professional connections.